Skip to main content

 The committee may determine additional requirements and preferences for each year’s funding cycle provided that these criteria are consistent with the overall mission of the University Sustainability Fund and consistent with the criteria and preferences outlined above.

-Once the Sustainability Council approves your proposal, you will receive an email notification informing you of the approval.
-During this time, the Office of Sustainability will request a KFS account be set up and funded for this project unless other contingencies need to be met.
-Once the KFS account is requested, the Business Manager you provided in your proposal will be named Fiscal Officer of the project account and must approve it.
-Once the account is approved, the Office of Sustainability will request Business and Financial Services to fund the account and request a final signature from the Chair of the Sustainability Council for the official award letter.
+If the Sustainability Council approves your proposal, you will receive an informal email notification.
+During this time, the Office of Sustainability will request a USource account be created in Workday unless other contingencies need to be met.
+Once the account is requested, the Business Manager you provided in your proposal will be named USource Manager of the project account and must approve the account creation.
+Once the account is approved, the Office of Sustainability will ask Business and Financial Services to fund the account, and you will then receive an official award letter from the Director of the Office of Sustainability, signed by the Chair of the Sustainability Council.

-• Ensure your fiscal officer is aware of your proposal.
-The fiscal officer will likely be the existing business manager in the sponsoring department and must be able to approve KFS accounts, provide the project leader with account balance updates, and reallocate charges to the account.
+• Ensure your USource Manager is aware of your proposal.
+The USource Manager will likely be the existing Business Manager in the sponsoring department and must be able to approve USource accounts in Workday, provide the project leader with account balance updates, and reallocate charges to the account.

-• Please note that all funding for approved projects is provided through KFS accounts.
-These accounts take some time to set up.
+• Please note that all funding for approved projects is provided through Workday.
+The proposal review process and account creation processes can take time, sometimes months.
 All project leaders should consider this when planning for project timelines.

 • Be sure to include a timeline for your proposed project.

 • A detailed budget is required for all proposal submissions.
-Including itemized lists can help project leaders avoid follow up questions and/or receive partial funding.
+Including itemized lists can help project leaders avoid follow up questions and/or receiving partial funding.
+The more detail you can provide upfront the better.

 Already Received a Sustainability Fund Award?